Legislation That Affects You

 which prohibits insurance companies from discriminating against homeowners

+was dangerous.
 Currently the law states that the prosecutor cannot “solely”

 rely on evidence of a dog’s breed to prove knowledge of dangerousness.